machal/cssmine-content/content/css3-transitions.md

 progress of the animation completely under control, take a look at [CSS3 animations](css3-animations.md).

-But that does not mean you can't steal the show using transitions.
+But that does not mean you can’t steal the show using transitions.
 Just read on.

 Syntax
 ------